Nav2727-Copy/chatbox/readme.md

 - Interactive-host bans are session-only; dedicated-server bans persist in `bans.txt`.
 - Message history is in-memory only and resets when the server exits.
 - Server browser entries are self-reported and are not authenticated or health-checked beyond their refresh timeout.
+- The FLTK GUI is a first desktop frontend and intentionally keeps the same chat behavior as the terminal UI; deeper GUI polish is future work.
-- The checked-in CMake setup is primarily configured for Windows with PDCurses.
+- The checked-in CMake setup is primarily configured for Windows with PDCurses and FLTK.

 ## License